dbrock/stdio.as/README.md

 (See http://github.com/dbrock/fcshd for more information.)

-To run an stdio-enabled SWF, use the `flashplayer-stdio` wrapper:
+To run an stdio-enabled SWF, use the `run-swf` wrapper:

-    $ flashplayer-stdio hello_process.swf
+    $ run-swf hello_process.swf
     Hello, World!
-    $ flashplayer-stdio hello_process_flex.swf Galaxy
+    $ run-swf hello_process_flex.swf Galaxy
     Hello, Galaxy!

 Unfortunately, I know of no way to suppress the Flash Player window,